 (Bruce Alberts, “The Cell as a Collection of Protein Machines: Preparing the Next Generation of Molecular Biologists,” Cell, 92 (February 6, 1998): 291–294)

 Alberts at the time was president of the National Academy of Sciences.
 These are major figures in biology.
-From what they say, the implication of design, while no doubt unintended, is so powerful it almost doesn’t need to be spelled out.
+They’re not supporters of intelligent design.
+But from what they say, the implication of design, while no doubt unintended, is so powerful it almost doesn’t need to be spelled out.